emmercm/www/src/blog/_pin-gha-action-digests.md

 If an attacker gains access to a GitHub account that publishes actions, _they can commit malicious code and then update any or all of the existing Git tags to point to that new commit SHA._

 This exact scenario happened in [March 2025](https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/) when the popular [`tj-actions/changed-files`](https://github.com/tj-actions/changed-files) action was compromised.
-Man
+[Many tags](https://github.com/tj-actions/changed-files/issues/2463#issuecomment-2726055799) were updated to a commit that attempted to dump the runner's secrets.

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/